php-fig-rectified/fig-rectified-standards/PSR-2-R-coding-style-guide-additions.md

 Another <?php //echo h($var); ?> commented out one
 ```
-Commenting out with `<!--  -->` should be prevented as it is then visible in the resulting HTML output.
+Commenting out with `<!--  -->` should be avoided as it is then visible in the resulting HTML output.

 ## Comparison